Our board members:

 Appointed March 2021

 Meghan was admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria in 1997.
 Since becoming a lawyer, Meghan’s primary area of practice has been in acting for survivors of sexual assault.
-She has also practiced in several other areas, including criminal law, general personal injuries and asbestos litigation.
+She has also practised in several other areas, including criminal law, general personal injuries and asbestos litigation.

 In 2000, she joined the Springvale-Monash Legal Service (SMLS) where she managed the SMLS/ South Eastern Centre Against Sexual Assault (SECASA) Joint Legal Service – a specialist sexual assault clinic.
 Meghan was also an adjunct lecturer at Monash University Law Faculty, where she trained and supervised law students and junior lawyers in clinical practice.
 With a strong commitment to the education of law students and representing victims, Meghan authored the chapter on victims’ rights in the ‘Lawyers Practice Manual’ for 14 years.